 The social and cultural context of the church in North America is aptly described as post Christian, or post-Christendom.
 It is rightly observed that the church, which a generation ago had a voice, some authority, even perhaps a privileged voice in society, is now a church at the margins - the church, as some have put it, in exile.
 In some ways this may appear to be a relatively new development.
-But, in actual fact a the major cultural shift began in the 19th century.
+But the major cultural shift began in the 19th century.
 Increasingly over the past century and a half, atheism has become the default ideology of the societies of which we are a part.
 Even if the intellectuals of the West acknowledge a historic and cultural debt to Christianity, the sensibility of our age is no longer merely dismissive of Christianity but as often as not rather ignorant of it.
 We live in a culture in which at we see traces of the influence of the Christian faith, but where it is no longer the case that we can presume that the Christian voice is even at the table.

 The church in North America may be surprised at such a statement.
 Many assume that if we are in a "secular age" to use the language of Charles Taylor, that this is a relatively recent development.
 They assume that just a generation ago, Christian sensibilities still had an authoritative influence in the public square.
 But I wonder if it is actually more accurate to say that at most it seemed as such.
 It may have taken a while but the secularizing seeds planted in the 19th century have grown and matured and now we live now in a world where we face the hegemony of secularism.
-But my main point is that this has been a long time coming; it is not a recent development.

 But, new or old, it is our context.
-The Christian faith and community is now a distinct minority.
-The Christian voice is very definitely not the privileged voice.
+The Christian faith and community is now a distinct minority, and very definitely not the privileged voice.

 We tend to bemoan this development and wring our hands and wonder what went wrong.
-But I wonder if we might instead view this as an opportunity, perhaps even providentially offered to the church.
-Rather than viewing this as a "tragedy" perhaps we should rather invest our emotional and intellectual energies in the work of asking what it means to be called to be the church in this context.
+But I we might instead view this as an opportunity, perhaps even providentially offered to the church.
+Rather than viewing this as a tragedy perhaps we should rather invest our emotional and intellectual energies in the work of asking what it means to be called to be the church in this context.
 Rather than fighting the loss of "voice" or authority in the culture, might we not ask what it might mean to have a different kind of influence within the societies of which we are a part?